-The exhibition then continues 23 January – 22 March 2026 Free, no booking required (Tuesdays to Sundays).
+The exhibition public opening at Modern Art Oxford was on Thursday, 22nd January 2026.
+The exhibition then runs until 22 March 2026.
+Free, no booking required (Tuesdays to Sundays).

 Since April 2025, the group has met weekly to shape the direction of their studio, define shared goals, and co-create artworks in a lively, supportive environment.
 They have also collaborated with professional artists including Chris Oakley, Poppy Johnson-Doherty and Su Frizzell.